Your money-making expert. Financial journalist, TV and radio personality.

 For example a two-parent family could save between £1,600 and £2,000, depending on the tax bracket.
 Both parents are eligible to claim for help with childcare costs.

 Independent companies such as Accor, are usually brought in to regulate these voucher schemes.
 Rightly so, such companies won’t provide vouchers for unregistered childcare.
 It’s all about ensuring the proper safety guidelines are met and people have the correct qualifications.

 Talk to your work and see what they have to offer.
 If they don’t do a voucher scheme, maybe you could be the one to introduce it to them?

-* WARNING Childcare vouchers are a fantastic way to save money but they aren’t for everyone.
+Childcare vouchers are a fantastic way to save money but HMRC advises against it for some.
 HMRC say that if you can answer yes to both of the following you shouldn’t bother with them:

 "*" indicates required fields

 Clegg pledges funding to help poorest children succeed;